Television licence: Germany

 The licence fee is used to fund the public broadcasters ZDF and Deutschlandradio, as well as the nine regional broadcasters of the ARD network.
 Together, they run 22 television channels (10 regional, 10 national, 2 international: Arte and 3sat) and 61 radio stations (58 regional, 3 national).
 Two national television stations and 32 regional radio stations carry limited advertising.
 The 14 regional regulatory authorities for private broadcasters are also funded by the licence fee, and in some states, non-profit community radio stations get small amounts of the licence fee.
 Germany's international broadcaster, Deutsche Welle, is fully funded by the German federal government, though much of its new content is provided by the ARD.

 Germany's per capita budget for public broadcasting is close to the European average but the total is one of the largest in the world.
 In 2006, annual income from licence fees was more than €7.9 billion.

 The board of public broadcasters sued the German states for interference with their budgeting process, and on 11 September 2007, the Supreme Court decided in their favour.
 This effectively rendered the public broadcasters independent and self-governing.

 Public broadcasters have announced that they are determined to use all available ways to reach their "customers" and as such have started a very broad Internet presence with media portals, news and TV programs.
 National broadcasters abandoned an earlier pledge to restrict their online activities.
 This resulted in newspapers taking court action against the ARD, claiming that its Tagessschau smartphone app was unfairly subsidised by the licence fee, to the detriment of free-market providers of news content apps.
 The case was dismissed with the court advising the two sides to find a compromise.

 Greece

 The licence fee in Greece is paid through electricity bills.
 It is charged to every electricity account, including private residences and businesses.
 There has been discussion of replacing it with a direct licence fee after complaints from people who do not own a television set.
 An often-quoted joke is that even the dead pay the licence fee, since graveyards have electricity bills.

 Licensing income is paid to the state broadcaster, Ellinikí Radiofonía Tileórasi (ERT).
 In June 2013, ERT was closed down to save money for the Greek government and licence fees were temporarily suspended.
+Later, NERIT licence fees were reduced to 3 euros per month, a reduction from €4.24 paid before the shutdown.

 In June 2015, ERT reopened and the licence fee resumed at a rate of €36 per year.